EdwardJXLi/Wormhole/README.md

 ```
 The video stream is also available online if you go to `http://localhost:5000/wormhole/stream/default/mjpeg` in your browser.

 Of course, you may want to do more than what Wormhole offers by default.
-For that, you can read up on the ~~Advanced Usage Guide~~.
-(Still WIP)
+For that, you can check out some examples in the `examples` folder or in the [Official Wormhole Example Server](https://github.com/EdwardJXLi/WormholeExampleServer)

 ## Why develop Wormhole?
 After rewriting the same video streaming codebase for the 5th hackathon/project in a row ([Ref.1](https://github.com/CrowdEye/crowdeye-ai-engine/blob/bbb1591cbc121babef8de973ba7210fe358683ba/ai.py#L57)) ([Ref.2](https://github.com/MaskPass-BellCSclub/ai-server/blob/1d9acdc36677fa433a0f3db2c2d297fe023c0d70/main.py#L199)) ([Reg.3](https://github.com/Hive-HQ/Hive-HQ-backend/blob/27f88a2a74da9465f8fc1ceb89fd0344d696a8cc/main.py#L526)) (& More!), I thought it was time to sit down and write a universal streaming library for all my needs.
 Shopping around online did not yield any projects that fit my requirements, so I decided to build my own.
 Wormhole is designed so that it can not only be deployed in ~~minutes~~ **seconds**, but it is also flexible enough to do everything I need in a fully-fledged data streaming library.